-The built-in variable gl_PrimitiveID is filled with the number of primitives processed by the rasterizer since the last drawing command was called.
+If a geometry shader is active, the built-in variable gl_PrimitiveID contains the ID value emitted by the geometry shader for the provoking vertex.
+If no geometry shader is active, gl_PrimitiveID contains the number of primitives processed by the rasterizer since the last drawing command was called.
 The first primitive generated by a drawing command is numbered zero, and the primitive ID counter is incremented after every individual point, line, or polygon primitive is processed.
 For polygons drawn in point or line mode, the primitive ID counter is incremented only once, even though multiple points or lines may be drawn.